ay-ay-vasilev/SDL2Game/README.md

 - Default behavior for enemies.

 Maintenance:
-- Weapons refactor:
-    * DONE Make a json file and a directory for weapons.
-    * DONE Add weapons to entities through systems with a dedicated method (not on creation).
-    * DONE Remove weapon sprites from actor spritesheets.
-    * DONE Add dedicated spritesheets for hands and weapons.
-    * Rework the RenderSystem to account for different Z values of pushed sprites:
-        - DONE Refactor SpriteComponent to hold a vector of sprites with Z values and to sort the sprites before drawing them.
-        - KINDA DONE Make it so components with Sprite data would push their sprites to SpriteComponent, instead of drawing their sprites.
-        - Add a Sprite class.
-        - Refactor!
 - Remove unused CameraSystem and add CameraComponent (after RenderSystem refactor)
 - JSON files for AI.
 - Add map json.